onekiloparsec/vuex-module-generator/README.md

 * `u` means **update** and peforms a `PATCH` request (= partial update) on the `detail` endpoint
 * `s` means **swap** and performs a `PUT` request (= full update) on the `detail` endpoint
 * `d` means **delete** and performs a `DELETE` request on the `detail` endpoint

+Depending on the `lcrusd` string passed as parameter, not all actions are generated.
+For instance, for a read-only REST endpoint, simply pass `lr`.
+There will be no `create...`, `update...`, `swap...` nor `delete...` mutations and actions generated in the module.

 ## Typical workflow